-However, while different firms, industries, and funding requirement (etc.) are often best served by different forms of finance, it should be reiterated that in the majority of established businesses of all kinds it is internal funds (and especially retained profits) and not external capital that is the single most important source of finance.
-In a survey of 501 medium-sized British companies in 23 industry sectors, it was found that retained profits amounted to 43% of the total finance used in private companies and 38% in stock market listed.
-This survey also found while less than one-quarter of companies had experienced significant problems in raising medium- and long-term external finance, just over one-third had experienced significant problems of late payments of invoices by their customers.(5)
+Different firms, industries, and funding requirement are often best served by different forms of finance.
+Nonetheless, in the majority of established businesses of all kinds internal funds (and especially retained profits) rather than external capital is the single most important source of finance.
+A survey of 501 medium-sized British companies in 23 industry sectors found that retained profits amounted to 43% of the total finance used in private companies and 38% in stock market listed.
+The survey also found while less than one-quarter of companies had experienced significant problems in raising medium- and long-term external finance, just over one-third had experienced significant problems of late payments of invoices by their customers.(5)

 4. Bank finance

 Commercial banks are the main formal suppliers of external finance to small-and medium-sized businesses.

 Large numbers of firms nowadays use non-bank institutions as well as or instead of banks for equipment loans, other forms of credit, and savings and investment accounts.
 Non-bank institutions either dominate or have substantial portions of such major specialist business-financial markets as financial leasing, motor vehicle loans, and brokerage services.
 In these and other financing areas, comparatively low-cost high-technology centralized suppliers have exploited the benefits of specialization and economies of scale – often with the backing of strong parent organizations and advanced marketing and distribution systems – to take business away from the banks.